 Call McGuire Performance Center Today!

-Winter is almost here, and with it, all the dead batteries, hard starts, and poor gas mileage you’ve been dreading.
-Don’t wait until it’s too cold to think; bring your car or truck into the McGuire Performance Center today for a pre-winter inspection, and save yourself the headache of waiting for a tow truck after work in frigid conditions.
+Most of us dread winter with all the dead batteries, hard starts, and poor gas mileage you’ve been dreading.
+Don’t wait until it’s too cold to think; bring your car or truck into the McGuire Performance Center when fall is here for a pre-winter inspection, and save yourself the headache of waiting for a tow truck after work in frigid conditions.

 Keep these things in mind about getting your vehicle ready for the winter: